TASBE/TASBE.github.io/README.md

 # Additional Resources
 * [TASBE Codebase](https://github.com/TASBE)

+# Citation
+**If you make use of the TASBE Flow Analytics package, please cite the following publication:**

+* Jacob Beal, Cassandra Overney, Aaron Adler, Fusun Yaman, Lisa Tiberio, and Meher Samineni.
+"TASBE Flow Analytics: A Package for Calibrated Flow Cytometry Analysis," ACS Synthetic Biology, 8(7), pp 1524--1529, May 2019

 Users are encouraged to report any bugs using the Github Issue Tracker which can be found <a href="https://github.com/TASBE/TASBEFlowAnalytics/issues">here</a>.